-At All Saints CE Primary School, all children have access to all activities both in school and out.
-For a school trip, the trip leader will undertake a pre-visit where a risk assessment is completed and adaptations put in place where necessary.
-All children are equal and can access all sporting and musical clubs, have opportunities to become an ambassador or a member of our school council.
+At North Rigton Church of England Primary School, all children have access to all activities both in school and out.
+For a school trip a pre-visit will happen, a risk assessment will be done and adaptations will be put in place where necessary.
+An extra meeting can be arranged with the Educational Visits Coordinator to discuss a child's needs and provision further.
+Additional adults can be put in place to ensure a child can access the visit.
+All children are equal and can access all sporting and musical clubs, have opportunities to become advocates for different areas of school life.

-The school's policies should all state how all pupils are actively included in a wide range of curriculum and extra-curricular activities, including school trips.
+The school's policies should all state how all pupils are actively included in a wide range of curriculum and extra-curricular activities.
 Pupils with SEN should be equally represented in positions of responsibility e.g. the school council.